Bus stabbing of Indiana University student stokes fear in the Asian community

 The suspect, Billie R. Davis, 56, has been charged with attempted murder, aggravated battery and battery with a deadly weapon, according to court documents.

-According to local police, surveillance footage from the Bloomington Transit bus showed that the suspect and the victim had no interactions prior to the assault.
-The victim appeared to be waiting near bus doors in order to get off when another passenger struck her repeatedly in the head.
+Local police said surveillance footage from the Bloomington Transit bus showed that the suspect and the victim had no interactions prior to the assault.
+The victim appeared to be getting off the bus when another passenger struck her repeatedly in the head with a knife, according to the affidavit.
 The attacker then left the bus and walked away.

 When emergency responders arrived on scene, the victim was in immediate pain and bleeding, police said.
 She was quickly transported to an area hospital, where it was determined that the bleeding came from stab wounds on her head.